 However, the design and natural movement of the human body tends to battle with the exoskeleton movement, causing a dramatic increase in the user’s energy cost when walking with a load.
 These systems tend to be heavy (>35 kg), very expensive and power hungry.

-Defence science and technology researchers have developed a simple, lightweight (3 kg) fully-passive exoskeleton.
-This system uses Bowden cables to attached to a rigid backpack frame.
+DST Group researchers have developed a simple, lightweight (3 kg) fully-passive exoskeleton.
+This system uses Bowden cables to attach to a rigid backpack frame.
 The cables run down the back and legs to the base of the boot and transfer approximately two thirds of the backpack load to the ground.
 This load force bypasses the user’s body, reducing compression forces from the backpack load through the torso and legs.

 The benefits of such a system compared to a powered exoskeleton include: simplicity, no requirements for heavy batteries; low cost; easier to integrate with the user and equipment and redundancy when no longer required – remove and add to pack.